sk2111/tech-docs/tech-docs/docs/tech/deployment/prerequisite/wip.md

    1. Add a warning saying exact version is not required but make sure its latest stable version

-7. Atleast 8 core cpu and 16 gb ram
+7. At least 8 core cpu and 16 gb ram

+8. Add a summary to all the slides & add timer for exercise

 # docker issuse https://www.docker.com/blog/docker-engine-version-29/